MaxWinterstein/homeassistant-addons/adsb-multi-portal-feeder/README.md

 ## Installation

 - If not already done, add the Add-on repostitory ([see](https://github.com/MaxWinterstein/homeassistant-addons#installation))
-- If you want to share to FlightRadar24 and/or FlightAware, generate needed keys ([see below](https://github.com/MaxWinterstein/homeassistant-addons/tree/main/adsb-multi-portal-feeder#flightaware-feeder-id--flightrader24-key))
+- If you want to share to FlightRadar24 and/or FlightAware and/or ADSBexchange, generate needed keys ([see below](https://github.com/MaxWinterstein/homeassistant-addons/tree/main/adsb-multi-portal-feeder#flightaware-feeder-id--flightrader24-key--adsbexchange-uuid))
 - If you want to use the dump1090 WebInterface (like the screenshot above) you need to set Lat/Lon for your location ([see below(https://github.com/MaxWinterstein/homeassistant-addons/tree/main/adsb-multi-portal-feeder#latitude--longitude))

 ## Sensors for Home Assistant